PixelGuys/Cubyz/README.md

 # Contributing
 ### Code
-Try to follow the style of the existing code. `// TODO: Add a style guide` <br>
+Try to follow the style of the existing code.
+The `check_format.py` file can be used to find violations of indentation and line endings. `// TODO: Add a full style guide` <br>
 If you have any more questions, you can ask them over on [Discord](https://discord.gg/XtqCRRG).
 ### Textures
 If you want to add new textures, make sure they fit the style of the game.